-B. CONVERSION FROM OVERHEAD TO UNDERGROUND - PUBLIC AUTHORITY

-The Cooperative shall not be required to construct general distribution lines underground unless the cost of such special construction for general distribution lines and/or the cost of any change of existing overhead general distribution lines to underground which is required or specified by a municipality or other public authority (to the extent that such cost exceeds the cost of construction of the Company's standard facilities) shall be paid for by that municipality or public authority.
-The "cost of any change" as used herein, shall be the cost to the

-Company of such change.
+B. CONVERSION FROM OVERHEAD TO UNDERGROUND - PUBLIC AUTHORITY other public authority (to the extent that such cost exceeds the cost of construction of the Company's standard facilities) shall be paid for by that municipality or public authority.
+The "cost of any change" as used herein, shall be the cost to the Company of such change.
 The "cost of special construction" as used herein, shall be the actual cost to the Company in excess of the cost of standard construction.
 When a charge is to be based on the excess cost, the Company and the municipality or other public authority shall negotiate the amount thereof.